raolatro/004_GrooveBound/README.md

 # GrooveBound

-Experimental project for learning and R&D purposes only.

----

 GrooveBound is a rhythm-based top-down shooter built with LÖVE2D (Lua).
 You control a character, dodging and shooting enemies while syncing your actions to the beat.
-The game features real-time settings adjustment, a responsive UI, and extensible design for future features.
+The game features real-time settings adjustment, a responsive UI, and an extensible design for future features.

 ---